JaxHodg/litebot-go/README.md

 ## TODO:
 - Move/mark as spoiler other's messages
-    -!spoil to repost the last message with a spoiler tag -!move #other-channel to repost the message in the new channel
+    -!move #other-channel to move the message in the new channel
 - WWE Intro Music
     - Users can set a music clip that will play when they join the voice channel
     - Probably really annoying so limit clip length and/or number of daily plays